wil-liammacleod/MultiOgarII/README.md

 Original Ogar found [here](https://github.com/OgarProject/Ogar)

 The goal is to make vanilla physics, cleanup the code, and add many features, while also maintaining better performance than the original MultiOgar.

+## Wiki
+Please see the issue templete before you make an issue, you can find it [here](https://github.com/Megabyte918/MultiOgar-Edited/wiki/Issue-Template).
+More coming soon!

 ## Ogar Server Tracker